Bug report #17254

 If the input layer uses a generated / custom CRS, the output layer is loaded in a wrong CRS.
 In my case, the layers were wrongly assigned WGS84.
 Note that, in settings, I've configured that QGIS should "prompt for CRS" if a layer without CRS info is loaded.

-#1 Updated by Steven Mizuno over 2 years ago
+#1 Updated by Steven Mizuno almost 3 years ago

 I was making a run at this problem to better understand QGIS and found that trying to create a scratch (memory) vector layer with a user CRS would get a CRS selection dialog, even though the CRS field was filled, where a standard EPSG:... did not.